LucWag92/gamingDate/README.md

 ## Debuging Infos
 ### Backend:
-- Make sure you navigate all the way into folder which contains pim.xml file
+- Make sure you navigate all the way into folder which contains pom.xml file
 - Start with: mvn spring-boot run

 ### Frontend: